2020 Dates: To Be Advised

 The Chamber Music Course is an intimate course with a maximum of 20 participants.
 Everybody plays a movement from a piano trio, string quartet and a duet or other work for their instrument.
 Jillian contacts all the teachers of pupils she does not know so that she can decide the most appropriate repertoire for them.
 This is truly a tailor-made course for participants.
 Participants also have an hour of musicianship and singing in four or more parts.
 No prior experience in chamber music playing is required.
 Every member of the teaching faculty has experience in teaching or coaching children and teenagers.

 Chamber music is the ultimate goal of all instrumentalists in terms both of musical and verbal communication.
 Every individual in an ensemble has equal importance.
 Coaching an ensemble aims to produce a dynamic group working in a concerted way towards a performance.
 The course offers a high staff to pupil ratio with each ensemble coached by one member of the faculty.
 We also offer stagecraft and, during breaks, we have use of a garden.

 For more information about this course please contact Jillian Leddra on email@example.com.

-To apply please fill out this form: 2019 CMC Form and send it with accompanying payment to Jillian Leddra.
+To apply please fill out this form: XXXX and send it with accompanying payment to Jillian Leddra.

 All participants in our courses must be members of the British Suzuki Institute or their own national Suzuki institute and be able to provide their membership number on the application forms.
 Pupils who are taught by members of the London Suzuki Group will automatically be members of the BSI.
 A £5.00 temporary membership is available to non-Suzuki pupils who wish to take part which ensures that all participants are covered by public liability insurance for the duration of the courses whilst not conferring any benefits.